-3.1 The Structure of BPM Projects
+4.1 The Structure of BPM Projects

 BPM projects have a predefined and unchangeable folder structure, which is created automatically when a new BPM project is created.

-i The automatically created folders and subfolders cannot be deleted, moved or renamed.
+The automatically created folders and subfolders cannot be deleted, moved or renamed.

-Project At top level of a BPM project process landscapes (.pld) can be created.
-Processes Within the Processes folder any number of BPM processes (.bpm) can be created.
-Here is also the Activities folder with his predefined structure.
-Activities The Activities folder contains the following subfolders, which can contain only predefined filed: Adapters: Here only folders and adapter files (.fa and .tr a) can be created DomainModel: Here any number of .domainmodel files can be created in which the business case data is defined Processes: Here you can store technical processes (.wrf) in order to link them to your activities Resources: Folders, resources such as images, text and XML documents and other files can be stored here.
-TemproraryFiles: Temporarily used files are stored here.
-Transformations: Transformations (.xsl) and reports (.rep) are stored here.
-Resources Folders, resources such as images, text and XML documents and other files can be stored here.
+Project At the top level of a BPM project, process landscapes (.pld) can be created.
+Processes Within the Processes folder, any number of BPM processes (.bpm) can be created.
+This folder also contains the Activities folder with its predefined structure.
+Activities The Activities folder contains the following subfolders, which can contain only predefined files: Adapters: Only folders and adapter files (.fa and .tra) can be created here.
+DomainModel: Any number of .domainmodel files can be created in this folder, which contain the definition of the business case data.
+Processes: Here you can store technical processes (.wrf) in order to link them to your activities.
+Resources: Resources such as images, text and XML documents and other files can be stored in this folder.
+TemproraryFiles: Temporarily used files are stored in this folder.
+Transformations: Transformations (.xsl) and reports (.rep) are stored in this folder.
+Resources Folders as well as resources such as images, text and XML documents and other files can be stored in this folder.

-3.2 Creating BPM Projects
+4.2 Creating BPM Projects